Traveling with Dementia: 6 Tips to Decide if it’s a Good Idea

-When your older adult has dementia, it doesn’t automatically mean that they can’t travel with you.
+When your loved one has Alzheimer's disease or dementia, it doesn’t automatically mean that they can’t travel with you.

 But it’s essential to honestly evaluate their symptoms before making a decision.